 Prepping Your New Site

 Even when you’re relocating your temporary modular building, you can reap the benefits of time-savings that are so integral to the modular process.
 While your modular building is undergoing the disassembly and building relocation steps, site crews will work to prepare the next site for the building, in time for its delivery.

 Foundation components will be installed which may require some excavation, depending on the soil and surface conditions at the new building site.
 In addition utilities, stormwater management systems, and walkways will be prepped as required.

 Transportation & Assembly

-Modules are hooked up to trucks and transported across campus, across town or across the state.
-Upon arrival to the new location, the modules are staged in the order that they will be installed.
+Modules are hooked up to trucks and transported across campus, across town, or across the state.
+Upon arrival at the new location, the modules are staged in the order that they will be installed.

 Then the build begins, as the units are precisely set into place on the foundation.
-Waterproof seaming materials are installed on the roof (consult before with react roofing) and walls, externally, while interior seaming materials are installed on the ceiling, walls, and floor.
-Also internally, cross-seam connections are made for ductwork, electric, security alarms, and sprinklers.
+Waterproof seaming materials are installed on the roof and walls, externally, while interior seaming materials are installed on the ceiling, walls, and floor.
+Also internally, cross-seam connections are made for ductwork, electricity, security alarms, and sprinklers.